50 Practical Tips for Non-Teaching Staff Development

 37. Address hidden hierarchy and respect issues directly

-There is often an unspoken assumption that the teaching profession comprises the real professionals and everyone else is not.
-This is toxic and it undermines everything.
+There is often an unspoken assumption that the teaching profession comprises the real professionals and everyone else is support.
+This is damaging and it undermines everything.
 PD is one way to restore dignity and build a shared professional identity.
 Language matters.
 Logistics matter.
 Investment matters.

 38. Build psychological safety so staff speak up